silaselisha/go-daraja/SECURITY.md

 ## Reporting a Vulnerability

-Create an issues to regarding what you've identified to be a vulnerability.
+Create an issue for what you've identified to be a vulnerability.